MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/authentication-concepts.md

 ---

 ## Overview

-The [OAuth 2.0](http://oauth.net/) protocol is based on the acquisition of an access token, which encapsulates the authorization that is granted to the client.
-In that context, IBM MobileFirst Platform Server serves as an authorization server and is able to generate such tokens.
-The client can then use these tokens to access resources on a resource server, which can be either MobileFirst Server itself or an external server.
+The MobileFirst Platform Foundation authentication framework uses the [OAuth 2.0](http://oauth.net/) protocol.
+The OAuth 2 protocol is based on the acquisition of an access token which encapsulates the authorization header that is granted to the client.

+In that context, IBM MobileFirst Platform Server serves as an **authorization server** and is able to **generate access tokens**.
+The client can then use these tokens to access resources on a resource server, which can be either the MobileFirst Server itself or an external server.
 The resource server checks the validity of the token to make sure that the client can be granted access to the requested resource.
-This separation between resource server and authorization server in the new OAuth-based model allows you to enforce MobileFirst security on resources that are running outside MobileFirst Server.
+The separation between resource server and authorization server allows to enforce security on resources that are running outside MobileFirst Server.

-This tutorial covers the following topics:
+#### Jump to:

 * [Authorization flow](#authorization-flow)
 * [Authorization entities](#authEntities)